Carlton Ware World banner

 To view more variants of the FULL MAGPIE BORDER, click or tap on its image above.

-If more accurate information comes to light I will update this page.
+If more information comes to light I will update this page.

 Barb would like to thank the members of our companion Facebook Group who supplied good quality images to help her replicate the borders above.